autistic-symposium/master-algorithms-py/bit_manipulation/README.md

 <br>

+* the complement is the number with respect to 2**n:

 1. start with the equivalent positive number
 2. invert (or flip) all bits, changing every 0 to 1, and every 1 to 0
 3. add 1 to the entire inverted number, ignoring overflow